denniskuijs/openremote/docs/4_implementation_ssm_automations.md

 ```

 ### 3.10.
 Delete Volume
 When the `DeleteVolume` parameter is true, this step will be executed.
 The script uses the `DeleteVolume` API to delete the volume with the `VolumeId` specified in the parameters section at the top of this document (current volume)
 Unfortunately, this `API` call doesn't return anything.
 Therefore, we can't check the status anymore.
 If no status is returned, the volume is deleted succesfully.
-When this step isn't executed successfully, there might be a problem deleting the volume.
+When this step isn't executed successfully, the volume is not deleted.

 ```
 # Delete old EBS data volume if DeleteVolume variable is equal to true